brennanmcmicking/spotify-service/README.md

 # Now Listening Service

 This repo contains the CDK and function code to deploy a REST API hosted in AWS using API Gateway and Lambda.
-It returns what the user represented by the secrets stored in secrets manager is listening to in real-time.
+It returns what the user represented by the secrets stored in secrets manager is listening to in (near) real-time.

 # Components